June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 ### 2) Deaths from Negligence, Incompetence
 * There are multiple incidents of deaths from police-involved car crashes.
 [1](https://www.cbc.ca/news/canada/montreal/man-dies-police-custody-puvirnituq-1.4091914) [2](https://barrie.ctvnews.ca/pedestrian-struck-and-killed-by-an-unmarked-opp-vehicle-in-midland-1.5124667?cache=) [3](https://www.bei.gouv.qc.ca/actualites/detail/mise-a-jour-concernant-levenement-survenu-a-mont-laurier-le-13-octobre-lidentite-du-civil-decede.html)
+  * Including a [five year old boy](https://killercopscanada.wordpress.com/2018/12/15/killer-cop-patrick-ouellet-gets-8-months-for-killing-five-year-old-nicholas-thorne-belance/) who was killed by an officer in an unarmed vehicle going double the speed limit.
-* [Falls](https://en.wikipedia.org/wiki/Death_of_Regis_Korchinski-Paquet) or suicides during police encounters are a frequent occurence.
+* [Falls](https://en.wikipedia.org/wiki/Death_of_Regis_Korchinski-Paquet) or suicides during police encounters are a frequent occurrence.

 ### 3) Deaths Occurring in Police Custody
 * There are many records of individuals in police custody being denied or delayed medical care.